Spr19CS210/PA-Drill-Section-Writeups/PA5-GraphAlgPerf/README.md

   its usage instructions.

 * In Section 4 this week and in the initial code, we provide a graph data structure called DGraph.
-Read it usage instructions for how to use handy methods like that returns the neighbors for a node.
+Read its usage instructions for how to use handy methods such as the one that returns the neighbors for a node.

 * In Section 4 this week, we will help you write the code to read in .mtx files and output a dot file.